Upcoming Oral Health Campaigns

 Restoring Smiles with Trust, Honor and Respect.

-Since 2003, Smile Network International has provided life-changing cleft repair surgeries and essential healthcare services—free of charge—to under-resourced children and young adults worldwide.
-Our mission has since expanded to address disparities in oral health, bringing vital dental care to Native American and underserved communities where access is critically limited.
-The nationwide shortage of licensed dental practitioners has left many rural communities without adequate care.
-Nowhere is this gap more evident than on Tribal Lands.
+Since 2003, Smile Network International (SNI) has provided life-changing cleft repair surgeries and essential healthcare services, free of charge, to under-resourced children and young adults worldwide.
+Our mission has expanded to address oral health disparities, delivering vital dental care to Native American and underserved communities where access is severely limited.

 “American Indian and Alaskan Native children have five times as much untreated decay in their permanent teeth from ages six to eight as compared to the general U.S. population.
 One factor that continues to play a dominant role in this inequality is access to care.”